 The goal would be to identify the genes and maybe cure this at some point, "Can there be therapies that are initiated in the first trimester that will prevent the development of congenital heart disease, so that no baby is born with congenital heart disease?"
 And then from there, following these babies in utero, we've learned a lot about what happens, how things progress, "Can we intervene with authorization procedures where we minimize the severity of disease?"
 This is all things that are happening now.
-"Can we intervene authorization procedures where we minimize the severity of disease?"
-This is all things that are happening now.
 Wayne mentioned monitors.
 We give moms monitors to follow the fetal heart rate at home, so that they can be a part of the care.
 So really all of it together is to identify congenital heart disease early, identify it in as many patients as possible and then really try to figure out a way to either eliminate the heart defect or at least minimize the severity.